C. E. Murphy

-C. E. Murphy (born June 1, 1973) is an American-born author, based in Ireland, who writes in the fantasy and romance genres.
+Catherine E. Murphy, writing primarily under the byline C. E. Murphy, (born June 1, 1973) is an American-born author, based in Ireland, who writes in the fantasy and romance genres.
 She is the author of the Walker Papers series, The Negotiator Trilogy, and the Inheritor's Cycle as well as The Strongbox Chronicles (written under a pseudonym).
 She has also written the graphic novel Take a Chance.

 Biography

 C. E. Murphy is an Alaskan-born writer of fantasy novels, short stories and comic books.
 She has also written a romance novel trilogy under the pseudonym Cate Dermody, which was her grandmother's maiden name.

 She became an Irish citizen by grandparental descent in 2001, moved to Ireland in 2005, and as of 2020, continued to live there with her husband and son.

 Along with writing, she has worked at various points as a library volunteer, archival assistant, cannery worker, and web designer.
 However writing is her primary hobby.